 Is it true a dog can't donate blood if they've been outside the UK?

 Yes, this is because there are a number of blood borne diseases in dogs which are present in other countries but not yet prevalent in the UK.

-What's involved, on the day, when we go to donate blood?
+What's involved, on the day, when we got to donate blood?

 The RVCS explains the procedure as ‘a small amount of fur is clipped from the neck to let us clean the area and see the vein clearly.
 We apply a local anaesthetic cream to minimise sensation and then they give blood in exactly the same way as humans do.
 On average, a dog blood donation takes 5-7 minutes and the whole appointment approximately 45 minutes.

-Where can I go if I want my dog to donate blood?
+Where can I go if I want to donate blood?

 All vets keep a list of donors who are on call and most veterinary colleges have some form of donor scheme.We have detailed a couple of specific places below where you can register if you want to know more.